pnp/sp-dev-fx-aces/samples/ImageCard-my-recent-files/README.md

   - in the command line run:
     - `npm install`
-      - `gulp build --ship`
-      - `gulp bundle --ship`
-      - `gulp package-solution --ship`
+    - `npm run build`
-    - Browse to your SharePoint app catalog and load the SPFx package.
+    - Browse to your SharePoint app catalog and load the generated SPFx package (`sharepoint/solution/spfx-ace-my-recent-files.sppkg`).
     - Browse to your SharePoint Admin Center and under advanced you will need to open Api Access and allow the requests for Microsoft Graph.
-- If you have the APIs permissions already allowed you can follow the below steps.

-  - in the command line run:
-    *`npm install`
-    - `gulp serve --nobrowser`
-    - browse to your hosted workbench [https://YOURTENANT.sharepoint.com/sites/_layouts/15/workbench.aspx](https://YOURTENANT.sharepoint.com/sites/_layouts/15/workbench.aspx) and add the adaptive card extension.

 <img src="https://pnptelemetry.azurewebsites.net/sp-dev-fx-aces/samples/ImageCard-my-recent-files" />